Automation and Technology in the Histology Laboratory (Online CE Course)

 • General Impact of Technology on Histology Workflow

-• Place the names of the three distinct phases of the laboratory testing cycle in the correct order of occurrence used during a normal progression of a ...
+• Match the phase of the laboratory testing cycle with the order of occurrence used during a normal progression of a single specimen through the laborat...

 • The adoption of automation in the histology laboratory results in changes to the traditional, manual histology process.
 Which of the following changes...